 Choosing replacement windows for your home can be a gigantic project.
 Knowing which window to choose is even tougher.
 There are so many window options on the market today that it can be an overwhelming project.

-As the premier roofing contractor, Custom Exteriors, LLC is here to help you understand which window options are available for you.
+As The premier exterior remodeler on the front range roofing contractor, Custom Exteriors, LLC is here to help you understand which window options are available for you.
 We might be the top-rated roofing contractor in the area, but we also provide replacement windows so you can feel confident in your home exterior.

 Double Hung Windows